ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._13_Adventures_in_Covariance.md

   bind_rows(partially_pooled_params, un_pooled_params) %>%
   mutate(pooled = rep(c("partially", "not"), each = nrow(.)/2))  # indexing whether the estimates are pooled

-# Here's what we've been working for
+# Here's a glimpse at what we've been working for
 params %>%
   slice(c(1:5, 36:40))
 ```